franciscerio/android-ffmpeg/README.txt

 relevant in the current ffmpeg release.
 Native logger is fine and , you can see it in android logcat by redirecting (stdout, stderr) to logcat.
 That means that jni android stuff can link directly against the current version of ffmpeg.c and the current version of cmdutils.c.
+Note this linking strategy screws up the app's android lifecycle because jni interface cant handle the 'exit-program()' at the end of the main function in ./jni/ffmpeg/ffmpeg.c.

 So, i merged  the most useful , jni related stuff from halfninja/ into guardian and then added code of mine :